miskaknapek/local_democracy_tinder_clone/README.md

 ### Credits
-Concept : Magnus Eriksson at RISE Interactive,
+Concept : Magnus Eriksson at RISE Interactive //
-CSS styling : Martin Törnros at RISE Interactive,
-CODE and some design : Miska Knapek at RISE Interactive.
+CSS styling : Martin Törnros at RISE Interactive // CODE and some design : Miska Knapek at RISE Interactive.